A BRIEF HISTORY OF HARWICH

 In the 18th century quieter times returned but civilian shipbuilding continued in Harwich and fishing was still an important industry.
-Harwich was also a still a busy little port.
-However the town did suffer from flooding at intervals.
+Harwich was also still a busy little port.
+However, the town did suffer from flooding at intervals.

 In the 1720s the writer Daniel Defoe visited Harwich and he said it was 'a town of hurry and business, not much of gaiety and pleasure; yet the inhabitants seem warm in their nests and some of them are very rich'.
 Defoe was also impressed by Harwich Harbour.
 He said it was 'able to receive the biggest ships and the greatest number that ever the world saw together'.

 In the years 1808-1810 a redoubt was built to protect Harwich from the French.
 A lighthouse was built in 1818 and St Nicholas Church was dedicated in 1822.